clojure-emacs/cider/README.md

 Emacs doesn't load the new files, it only installs them on disk.
 To see the effect of changes you have to restart Emacs.

+### CIDER should inject its dependencies but I still get warnings when I use `cider-jack-in`

+Injecting the depencies should override the old settings in the `~/lein/profiles.clj` file however only if those settings were done in the `:repl` profile.
+If the `:user` profile is used overriding does not happen.
+To fix this issue stop your REPL, remove CIDER and `tools.nrepl` dependencies from your `~/.lein/profiles.clj` and start the REPL again.

 ## Changelog